 Kerenza Peacock is a musical wanderer – equally at home playing classical works by Vivaldi and Mozart as she is performing new works by young composers like Oliver Davis or letting her hair down playing fiddle with Anglo-American Bluegrass band The Coal Porters.

-In fact, you are equally likely to hear her playing on Radio One as you are on Classic FM or BBC Radio Three.
-Flight, Kerenza’s disc as a soloist with the London Symphony Orchestra, reached the top of the Classical Charts in the UK and US in 2015.
+In fact, you are equally likely to hear her playing on BBC Radio One as you are on Classic FM or Radio Three.
+"Flight", Kerenza’s disc as concerto soloist with the London Symphony Orchestra, reached the top of the Classical Charts in the UK and US in 2015.

-Her debut solo disc was the world premiere recording of the Holbrooke Violin Concerto for the Naxos record label, praised in Gramophone Magazine for her “lithe, elegant violin-playing and her easy conquest of the virtuoso demands…”
+Her debut solo disc had been the world premiere recording of the Holbrooke Violin Concerto for the Naxos record label, praised in Gramophone Magazine for her “lithe, elegant violin-playing and her easy conquest of the virtuoso demands…”

 Kerenza studied violin at the Royal Academy of Music, graduating with First Class Honours.
 She was recently made an Associate of the Royal Academy of Music for having made "a significant contribution to the music industry".

-They delighted audiences across the UK with their classical recitals, playing to music societies, many of the major festivals, and in venues including the Wigmore Hall, Queen Elizabeth Hall, Symphony Hall in Birmingham, Manchester ’s Bridgewater Hall, Gateshead’s Sage and Glasgow ’s Royal Concert Hall.
+They delighted audiences across the UK with their classical recitals, playing to music societies, many of the major festivals, and in venues including the Wigmore Hall, Queen Elizabeth Hall, Symphony Hall in Birmingham, Manchester’s Bridgewater Hall, Gateshead’s Sage and Glasgow’s Royal Concert Hall.
+They went on to tour abroad, including in Syria, Israel, Oman, China and performed in an arc of European cities from Lisbon to Warsaw.

 A CD of encore repertoire, Someone to Watch Over Me, launched their successful recording career, leading to extensive radio play.
 George Gershwin’s nephew said it contained “the best arrangements and playing of my Uncle’s songs I have heard!”